jaybeecave/resume/README.md

 - Code reviews
 - Maintenance of Codelib (core code library)
 - Quoting / scoping new projects

-_I still have a great working relationship with beweb and work on a contract basis._

 <h3>Lecturer – Unitec Institute of Technology</h3>
 <h4>(Jan 2013 – Dec 2013)</h4>